earlephilhower/psychoplug/README.md

 If no IP is specified (IP=0.0.0.0), the serial port will be used (i.e. for desktop debugging)

+## Time Zones and TimeLib

+The timezones are stored as a custom, post-processed output from the IANA Time Zone Database (http://www.iana.org/time-zones).
+The included PERL script, make-tz-h.pl, takes the source files in IANA's text format and generates a header file containing several data structures parsed by the file tz.cpp to adjust the UTC time that is stored using TimeLib to the local times.
+The file tz.cpp can be built by itself under Linux with "gcc -o tz tz.cpp" to do testing.

+The data structures are stored in FLASH in a fast "compressed" format where only the differences between strings are stored to save precious space.

 ## References and many thanks